 Stadia will have more than 7,500 edge node locations at launch, although it's safe to assume Google will be upping those numbers relatively soon.

-Microsoft and Sony apparently plan to beat Stadia's GPU with their next-gen offerings, not to mention that they joined forces in one of the most unlikely unions, which left many of PlayStation unit 's staff stunned and confused what this means for Sony's next-gen.
+Microsoft and Sony apparently plan to with their next-gen offerings, not to mention that they in one of the most unlikely unions, which left many of 's staff stunned and confused what this means for Sony's next-gen.

-Google mentioned that developers want to see a certain commitment to Stadio before developing for it, and the early signs are pretty good, as Activision's CEO Bobby Kotick said that Google's console-less console is a great opportunity.
+Google mentioned that developers a certain commitment to Stadio before developing for it, and the early signs are pretty good, as Activision's CEO Bobby Kotick said that Google's console-less console is a